-This policy document provides coverage criteria for genetic testing for hereditary hearing loss.
+This policy document provides criteria for genetic testing for hereditary hearing loss.
 Please refer to:

-• Genetic Testing: Prenatal and Preconception Carrier Screening for coverage criteria related to carrier screening for hereditary hearing loss.
+- Genetic Testing: Prenatal and Preconception Carrier Screening for criteria related to carrier screening for hereditary hearing loss. - Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability, and Developmental Delay for criteria related to genetic disorders that affect multiple organ systems

-- Genetic Testing: Multisystem Inherited Disorders, Intellectual Disability, and Developmental Delay for coverage criteria related to genetic disorders that affect multiple organ systems - Genetic Testing: General Approach to Genetic Testing for coverage criteria related to genetic testing for hearing loss that is not specifically discussed in this or another non-general policy.
+• Genetic Testing: General Approach to Genetic and Molecular Testing for criteria related to genetic testing for hearing loss that is not specifically discussed in this or another non-general policy.